ConstantinLiviu/50-Projects-in-50-days---HTML-CSS-JavaScript/Day 48 - Random Image Feed/README.md

 # 48 - RANDOM IMAGE FEED

     Version 1.0:
     Display a random feed of images upon loading the page.
 Images are sourced from unsplash.com.
+No API is used; images are displayed using a URL.

     Project milestones are:
-    create page structure;
+     ✔  create page structure;
     add styling;
     responsive design;
     add functionality;